 Diving in Subic Bay photo by Boardwalkdivecentre.com

-Philippines is not only rich in corals and marine animals, but it’s also quite rich in historical shipwreck sites too.
-For people who fancy diving into the past, this place is surely a great deal for them.
+The Philippines is not only rich in corals and marine animals, but it’s also quite rich in historical shipwreck sites too.
+This place is surely a great deal for people who fancy diving into the past.

-A total of 19 shipwrecks can be found under Subic Bay, which are either from the 1890’s or 1940’s, a period when Spain, America and Japan were in tug-of-war for Philippines’ ownership.
+A total of 19 shipwrecks can be found under Subic Bay, which is either from the 1890s or 1940s, a period when Spain, America, and Japan were in a tug-of-war for the Philippines’ ownership.

-In totality, there are 14 wreck sites that features all the shipwrecks, and 6 equally beautiful Reef sites, so you may choose whichever your diving heart desires.
+In totality, there are 14 wreck sites that feature all the shipwrecks, and 6 equally beautiful Reef sites, so you may choose whichever your diving heart desires.

 3. Anilao, Batangas